ianlimle/MongoDB-GKE-Demo/README.md

    ```
    $ kubectl apply -f mongodb-storageclass.yaml
    ```
-   This is optional step: if you choose to skip this, comment out 'persistence' values in the mongodb-values.yaml file ie.
+   This is optional step: if you choose to skip this, comment out 'persistence' values in the mongodb-values.yaml file
    ```
    architecture: replicaset
    replicaCount: 3